Goldleader17/PHP-MYSQL-Tutorial/README.md

-Source code for my php tutorials from both netninja and w3schools.
+Source code for my php, ajax and xml tutorials from both netninja and w3schools.